COMING THIS FALL: OCTOBER 16 - NOVEMBER 23

-This eye-opening series is about much more than artificial intelligence.
-We’ll explore how technology has changed humans, and the transformation we are experiencing in our own lives.
+This eye-opening series was about much more than artificial intelligence.
+We explored how technology has changed humans, the transformation we are experiencing in our own lives, and how to control rather than be controlled by technology.

 Wisdom in the Age of AI

-Join Jesse Hirsh, a “futurist farmer” with a Masters degree in algorithmic media from Toronto Metropolitan University, for an insightful exploration of the rapid pace of technological change.
-Discover what it truly means to be human in the digital age and learn the essential skills needed to thrive in this constantly evolving world.
+Jesse Hirsh is a “futurist farmer” with a Masters degree in algorithmic media from Toronto Metropolitan University, for an insightful exploration of the rapid pace of technological change.
+He helped us discover what it truly means to be human in the digital age and learn the essential skills needed to thrive in this constantly evolving world.

 Rethinking Education